top of page

 To make a meaningful difference in the lives of individuals with disabilities by improving quality of life and promoting independence.

-Our goal is to increase access to Assistance Dogs for individuals with disabilities through affordability, genuine support, transparency, and compliance with the Commonwealth Disability Discrimination Act 1992.
+Our goal is to increase access to Assistance Dogs for individuals with disabilities through affordability, genuine support, transparency, and compliance with the Commonwealth Disability Discrimination Act 1992 Section 9 by supporting you to train your own assistance dog.

 What is an Assistance Dog

-An assistance dog is trained to assist their individual handler to access to all public places including, but not limited to: shopping centers, hospitals, public transport and restaurants.
+An assistance dog is trained to assist their individual handler to access to all public places including, but not limited to: shopping centres, hospitals, public transport and restaurants.

 Assistance dogs must meet standards of hygiene and behaviour appropriate for public access.